 Successful ad campaigns should be memorable, informative, and create exposure for your business that ultimately drives traffic and profits.

-This is the reason that a strategy that puts marketing vs advertising, especially when it comes to budgeting, is often unsuccessful.
+This is the reason why a strategy that puts marketing vs advertising, especially when it comes to budgeting, is often unsuccessful.

 Use your marketing knowledge to determine what type of advertising will have the most visibility and farthest reach.

 A campaign that revolves around a big annual sale for the customers who you know are always on the hunt for a great deal.

-…research, knowledge, and understanding of your target market that you gained from all of your previous marketing efforts!
+…research, knowledge, and understanding of your target market that you gained from all of your previous marketing efforts.

 Making $$$: Marketing vs Advertising

 So when it comes to marketing vs advertising, which makes more money?
 The honest answer is neither!

 And the best advertising campaign in the world can’t reach its full potential without the groundwork done with a comprehensive marketing strategy.

-Instead of thinking about your strategy as “marketing vs advertising”, businesses should be thinking “marketing AND advertising” in order to have the most success.
+Businesses should be thinking “marketing AND advertising” in order to have the most success.

-Our team at LYFE Marketing is here to help make sure your business is successful in all of your marketing and advertising efforts.
+Our team at LYFE Marketing is here to help make sure your small business is successful in all of your marketing and advertising efforts.